Installation¶

 Option 1.
 Prebuilt Package¶

 We provide nightly built pip wheels for XGrammar via pip.
-Select your operating system/compute platform and run the command in your terminal:

 Note